itspatmorgan/unknown-arts-ai/content/_index.md

 ## 📖 Overview

-Welcome to the companion website for the [Unknown Arts newsletter](https://www.unknownarts.co)!
+Welcome to the companion knowledge base for the [Unknown Arts newsletter](https://www.unknownarts.co)!

 While the newsletter focuses on case studies and broader themes in a narrative format, this site is my public playground for diving deeper into the technical details.